President’s Advisory Council

 An outdoorswoman and athlete, Hauser has summited Mt.
 Kilimanjaro, climbed to the Mt.
 Everest base camp, held the proud title of “swamper” while working many summers for Hatch River Expeditions in Grand Canyon National Park, and is nearing completion of Colorado’s “14ers.”
 She and her husband enjoy skiing, hiking, boating, biking, and exploring the Rocky Mountain West and remote places around the world.

-A lasting legacy: James C. Calaway, Chairman Emeritus and Founder, President’s Advisory Council
+A lasting legacy: James C. Calaway, Chairman Emeritus and Founder (Posthumous), President’s Advisory Council

 The late Jim Calaway (1931-2018) was a philanthropist and businessman who resided in Carbondale, Colorado with his wife Connie.
 He served as the chair of the Aspen Institute’s Society of Fellows before he became a trustee in 1997.
 In 2000, he was selected as a lifetime trustee and later served as chairman of the Lifetime Trustees of the Aspen Institute.
 Jim was in the oil and gas exploration business for more than 40 years and retired as chairman of Edge Petroleum in the late 1980s.
 He then partnered with his sons in building wind farms in several states to generate renewable energy and in producing lithium in Argentina.